 However, if you can muster up the will power, exercise releases endorphins which are the body’s natural painkillers.
 They can help you reduce the severity of most headaches and impact the frequency of your future episodes.

 5. EAT WELL

 It’s not new to attempt to reduce headaches by removing food “triggers”, however, it makes more sense to approach nutrition with respect to headaches from a different perspective.

 Eating By Design naturally leads to a lower inflammatory response which means less irritation in the brain and an increased capacity for the body to self-repair.

 HOW TO GET STARTED

-Start with any or all of these five steps as a guide to survive your headaches and better yet, maybe even get rid of them for good.
+Start with any or all of these five steps as a headache survival guide and better yet, maybe even get rid of them for good.

 What are you starting with?